 The first common use of the term "multiverse" occurs in the context of "possible worlds" semantics, a technique used in the field of philosophy and modal logic.
 Essentially, a "possible world" is an artificial way of imagining how things in the real world (the "actual world") might have been different from how they in fact are.
 For example, we would say that in the actual world, I am currently 5 feet and 10 inches tall, but there exists a possible world in which I am actually 6 feet and 4 inches tall.
 Of course, we don't really mean that there is another universe in which I am 6 feet and 4 inches tall; we just mean that it is hypothetically possible for me to have been taller than I actually am.
 Put this way, the "possible worlds" semantics affords philosophers a useful way of discussing arguments involving how things could have been different from how they are (i.e., what if I were 6 feet and 4 inches tall instead of 5 feet and 10 inches tall?).
 The precise reason that the notion of a "possible world" is useful in this context does not need to concern us here.
 The crucial point to observe here is that in general, no one claims possible worlds are the same as the actual world.
 So "possible worlds" semantics, while being extremely useful in the fields of philosophy and modal logic, implies little about the actual world.
 In this sense, therefore, "possible worlds" do not really correspond to a multiverse at all; they are just a "verbal trick" which allows philosophers to tackle otherwise difficult problems in the field of philosophy.
 Nevertheless, the apparent similarities between "possible worlds" and other uses of "multiverse" mean that we must be careful to avoid confusing them with one another.

-The second sense of "multiverse" that I want to consider here is sometimes known as the "many-worlds interpretation" of quantum mechanics.
+The second sense of "multiverse" to be considered here is sometimes known as the "many-worlds interpretation" of quantum mechanics.
 Simply stated, this interpretation of quantum mechanics attempts to address the fundamental randomness which is apparently inherent in the outcome of any given microscopic (i.e., quantum mechanical) experimental measurement.
 In short, rather than being able to predict what the precise outcome of any such measurement would be, physicists can only compute the probability of one outcome versus another.
 This state of affairs is quite different from ordinary (or classical) mechanics, in which physicists can make precise predictions for the results of experimental measurements.
 Indeed, this fundamental difference between quantum and classical mechanics has puzzled physicists ever since quantum mechanics was first invented in the early 20th century.
 In technical terms, quantum mechanics introduced a fundamental indeterminism into the laws of physics which was not present in the older, classical picture of the world.

 To help explain the confusingly probabilistic nature of quantum mechanical processes, some physicists attempted to partially restore the determinism of the classical picture by claiming—without evidence—that every possible quantum mechanical outcome was in fact realized in newly created universes at every moment.
 In other words, every time a quantum mechanical measurement was made, our universe would split into a huge number of new universes, each corresponding to a different potential outcome of that measurement.
 In this sense, every possible quantum mechanical outcome is realized in some universe.